apache/incubator-wayang-website/blog/2026-08-08-gsoc-2026-wayang-jdbc-driver.md

 ## Key Design Decisions

-This section explains why the JDBC implementation is structured this way, not just what the code does.
+This section explains why the Wayang JDBC driver is structured this way, not just what the code does.

 ### 1. Client–server separation

-**Problem:** Should the JDBC driver contain the Wayang runtime, or should query execution happen separately?
+**Problem:** Should the client-side JDBC layer contain the Wayang runtime, or should query execution happen separately?

-**Decision:** The implementation separates the client-side JDBC driver from the server-side Wayang execution environment.
+**Decision:** The Wayang JDBC driver separates the client-side JDBC layer from the server-side Wayang execution environment.

 ```text
 Java Application